mras0/mjs/doc/es3/es3.md

     - And a bunch of new `FutureReservedWord`s
     - Identifiers can now contain various unicode characters
     - `RegularExpressionLiteral` (`RegExp` object created before evaluation start)
+    - Real unicode support is a lot of work
 - Parser changes:
     - Semi-colon insertion rules (between continue/break and identfier, between throw and expression - like return)
     - New `PrimaryExpresson`: `ArrayLiteral` (note: `[,,,]` is valid) and `ObjectLiteral`